hnquang155/Tournament-Sort-Passage-Reranking/README.md

 **Note:** This code is designed to run on the **Deakin Compute Cluster**.

-Due to limited Google Drive storage, all required files are available in a **OneDrive link**.

 ## Quick Start

 ### Step 1: Install and Verify Python Version